itsandrewhong/pizza-api-service/README.md

 ```

 ## Create a new order
+* A customer can create multiple orders.
+* An orderID is returned as the HTTP Response and this orderID will be used to track the progress of the order, cancel/update the order.
 ```bash
 # Request
 curl -v -XPOST -H "Content-type: application/json" -d '{"pizzaId": 4, "customerPhoneNumber":"8125984475"}' 'https://pizza-api-service.herokuapp.com/order/add'